 Made with fresh fruit, sprite and Crystal Light lemonade, this red wine sangria recipe is similar to the traditional version but a little lighter.
-Since it doesn't contain rum (or any other liquor), it goes over well with guests that want a refreshing cocktail without too much alcohol.
-Get the recipe ->
+Since it doesn’t contain rum (or any other liquor), it goes over well with guests who want a refreshing cocktail without too much alcohol.

 2 | Cinnamon pear sangria